addyosmani/backbone-fundamentals/index.md

 **Model.get()**

 `Model.get()` provides easy access to a model's attributes.
-All attributes, regardless if default ones or one passed through to the model on instantiation, are available for retrieval.
+All attributes, regardless if default ones were passed through to the model on instantiation, are available for retrieval.

 ```javascript
 var Todo = Backbone.Model.extend({